Black Hawk Dog Food Review - Including Puppy, Senior & Grain Free

 Ingredients 3/5

-In general, Black Hawk dog food ingredients are pretty good with plenty of nourishing extras to round up your pup’s nutrition.
-The main ingredient in all their flavours is always animal protein, and among the first 5 ingredients there’s usually an extra animal protein source like chicken fat.
-Plus, the entire ingredient list is completely understandable.
-According to the experts at VCA hospitals,
+In general, our expert panel agrees that Black Hawk dog food ingredients are pretty good, with plenty of nourishing extras to round out your pup’s nutrition.
+The main ingredient in all their flavours is always an animal protein, and among the first five ingredients, there’s usually an extra animal protein source like chicken fat.
+Another good sign is that the ingredient list comprises foods you’ve likely seen before.

 Protein content 3.5/5

 However, keep in mind not all of this comes from animal sources and instead is supplemented with protein-rich veggies.
-All of Black Hawk’s grain-free flavours have peas within the first 5 ingredients, sometimes even in second place just below animal protein.
-While peas are healthy, they might account for a good chunk of that protein content.
-Surprisingly, some products from their original line show 3 different animal protein as the first ingredients [3], followed by rice and oats.
-We’re taking off 1.5 stars because of the high amount of peas in all grain-free flavours.
+All of Black Hawk’s grain-free flavours have peas within the first five ingredients, sometimes even placing second just below animal protein overall.
+While peas are healthy, they might account for a good chunk of the protein content.

 Additives 4/5

-In spite of their fairly straightforward flavours, Black Hawk has plenty of extra goodies that make sure your pup gets all the micronutrients they need.
-Many of their dry kibble flavours have salmon oil, blueberries, emu oil, dandelion, spinach, yoghurt powder and even peppermint tea!
-We especially like the emu oil: according to PetMD, emu oil can help to keep their skin supple and irritation-free [1].
-However, not many dog food brands add it to their recipes.
+Despite their straightforward flavours, Black Hawk has plenty of extra goodies that make sure your pup gets all the micronutrients they need.
+Many of their dry kibble flavours contain salmon oil, blueberries, emu oil, dandelion, spinach, yoghurt powder and even peppermint tea!

-On the other hand, this brand also stays away from sulphites.
+Even better, this brand stays away from sulphites.
 These compounds were traditionally used in pet-grade food, but nowadays experts advise against them.
-In fact, RSPCA Australia states sulphites cause dangerous vitamin B1 deficiencies that can even cause death.
-Because of that, you should avoid them at all costs.
-Luckily, you won’t have to worry about sulphites with Black Hawk, since they use naturally-occurring tocopherols and rosemary extract to preserve the food.
+In fact, RSPCA Australia states that sulphites cause dangerous vitamin B1 deficiencies and can even result in death.

 Variety 3/5